kevinwang930/kevinwang930.github.io/content/post/db/mysql/query/index.md

   * `Query_term_except`
   * `Query_term_union`
 * `Query_block` a query specification, which is a query consisting of a `SELECT` keyword
 * `Sql_cmd` representation of an SQL command, an interface between the parser and the runtime.
-The parser builds the appropriate Sql_cmd to represent a SQL statement in teh parsed tree.
+The parser builds the appropriate `Sql_cmd` to represent a SQL statement in the parsed tree.
 The `execute()` method in the derived classes of `Sql_cmd` contains the runtime implementation.

 ```plantuml